 A helical anchor/pile is a deep foundation system with helical screw like bearing plates on a steel shaft.
-These are often used during soil nailing.
+These are often used during soil nailing by a professional foundation company.
 Any structural load is delivered through the pile shaft and to the soil through these bearing plates.
 The steel shafts are available in either a solid square shaft series or a round pipe shaft series.
 The solid square shaft piles are available in 1-1/4″ to 2-1/4″ square sizes.
 The round pipe shaft series are available in 2-7/8″ to 4-1/2″ diameter sizes.
-Combinations piles of made of both shaft types are also available for compression applications where dense/hard soils must be penetrated but there is a softer/loose soil above the dense bearing strata.
+Combinations piles are made of both shaft types are also available for compression applications where dense/hard soils must be penetrated but there is a softer/loose soil above the dense bearing strata.

 We use only A.B.
 Chance piles made in the USA